 This is another of those “best in the area” rides—not a life-changing ride but one worth doing if you’re in the neighborhood.
 It’s in the midst of a network of southeast Bay Area roads that cyclists ride all the time and which I find sterile and barren: Mines, San Antonio Valley, Tassajara, Highland, Altamont Pass.
 All rolling grassy hills.
 But in the midst of this desert is Del Puerto Canyon Road.

 On a map it looks like it would be featureless like all the others, but it’s through a little canyon of considerable charm.
 It winds niftily along a little creek (dry in summer), which means riparian plant life, canyon walls, lots of turns, and some shade.
-It’s also predominantly next-to-flat (I’ll discuss that Mapmyride elevation total later), which the others aren’t, so it’s ideal for a day when you don’t want to work.
+It’s also predominantly next-to-flat (Mapmyride gives an elevation gain of 4300 ft, which is bogus—the first 16 miles average 1-2%), which the others aren’t, so it’s ideal for a day when you don’t want to work.
 And it has one virtue that no other ride in Bestrides can claim: it’s 50 feet off Hwy 5, so from now on when you’re making that tedious drive from SoCal to NorCal or vice versa you can pull off midway and do a refreshing little out-and-back on the bike.
 (The other ride near Hwy 5 is the Paskenta loop.)

 In Patterson, CA, on Hwy 5, take the Sperry Ave/Diablo Grande Pkwy exit, go west under Hwy 5 and take the immediate R turn onto Del Puerto Canyon Road.
 Park anywhere on the shoulder.
 Ride to the T at the end of the road, then ride back.
 You can begin at the other end, but the first 21 miles are uphill from the Patterson/Hwy 5 end so I ride it that way so I get the work out of the way.
 After a couple of miles through open grassy hill country, you enter the canyon and stay there until the summit at mile 21.
 As with most desert riding, the beauty around you may not be immediately obvious, and I encourage you to take the time to get into your surroundings.
 Watch for hawks playing games with each other in the air above you.